 - Nerita snails are popular aquarium cleaners.
 These snails feed on algae of any type.
-Adults are half an inch long.
-Do not forget to close the aquarium, because nerits can easily crawl out.
-These creatures adapt well to life in an aquarium, but preferably for a pH of 6.5 to 8.5 with a KH in the range of 12 to 18.
+Also, adults are half an inch long.
+Do not forget to close the aquarium, because neurites can easily crawl out.
+These creatures adapt well to life in an aquarium.
+Preferably for a pH of 6.5 to 8.5 with a KH in the range of 12 to 18.

-- Malaysian Trumpet snail.
+- Malaysian Trumpet Snail.
 This snail is less than 1 inch long.
 They eat not only algae but also dead plant remains and excess food.
 It is best to get Malaysian snails in the daytime dig in the gravel and come out of it to the surface only at night.
 Malaysian snails can be considered an indicator of water quality.
-If the concentration of toxins goes out of the norm, snails begin to crawl along the glass to the surface carefully.
+If the concentration of toxins goes out of the norm, snails begin to crawl to the surface.

 Shrimp eating algae:

 - Amano Shrimp.
-These creatures are particularly popular, because they not only destroy almost all types of algae, except for blue-green, but also dead plant remains, as well as an overabundance of food.
+These creatures are particularly popular, because they destroy almost all types of algae, except for blue-green, but also dead plant remains, as well as an overabundance of food.
 These shrimps grow up to 2 inches and are well suited for small aquariums.
-Water for them must be pre-purified from chlorine, since its derivatives, as well as individual ions, are harmful to shrimp.
+Water for them must be pre-purified from chlorine since its derivatives and individual ions are harmful to shrimp.
 It is important to remember that many large fish species feed on shrimp.

 - Cherry Shrimp.
 These small aquatic inhabitants are one of the most popular types of ornamental shrimp.
 These shrimps eat many types of filamentous algae and also eat the remains of fish food.
-With these shrimps should only be small fish that will not hunt them.
+These cherry shrimps should only be small fish that will not hurt them.